winnipegrb/winnivote/README.md

 * TDD (no line of production code is written without a test)
 * Branch per feature and then pull request
 * Code reviews
+* Heroku deployment with staging and production sites

 ### Tools

+* PostgreSQL database
 * heroku toolbelt
 * slim templates
 * rSpec for unit and acceptance tests